 Travelling in a bus

-There’s lots of bus services that travel to Brno, for example, the Student Agency.
-Brno’s got a great link with Prague, the buses show up at 30 minute intervals.
+There are bus services that travel to Brno, for example, the Student Agency.
+Brno’s got a great link with Prague, and the buses show up at 30-minute intervals.
 The Bus timetables can be viewed at the website: www.idos.cz

 Visit Chateau Slavkov and the Peace Cairn, where the Battle of Austerlitz took place in 1805, or the nearby caves of Moravian Karst.